 Students with French diploma should apply through the dedicated application portal from April 26th 2021 to May 24th 2021.

 All other applications should be made through the dedicated application portal from January 25th 2021 to June 21st 2021 no matter if you are from a European country, a Campus France country, or any other country worldwide.
 Application should NOT be made on Campus France website since our university is not connected to Campus France platform.
 The application procedure is explained on our website.
 Please use the guidebook to create your application.

 students coming from a Campus France country : you will be required to make your visa application on the « Etudes en France » website following the 3rd option « I am accepted ».
 Download here the guide with the instructions for Campus France procedure to follow

 students coming from any other country : you need to contact the closest French Embassy

 non European student, living in a European country : you will need to contact the French Embassy located close to your place of residence.

 Countries with a Campus France office :

-Algeria, Argentina, Benin, Brazil, Burkina Faso, Burundi, Cameroon, Chile, China, Colombia, Comoros, Democratic Republic of the Congo, Djibouti, Egypt, Gabon, Haiti, India, Indonesia, Iran, Ivory Coast, Japan, Kuwait, Lebanon, Madagascar, Mali, Mauritania, Mauritius, Mexico, Morocco, Nigeria, Peru, Republic of Chad, Republic of the Congo, Republic of Guinea (Guinea-Conakry), Russia, Senegal, Singapore, South Korea, Taiwan, Togo, Tunisia, Turkey, USA, Vietnam.
+Algeria, Argentina, Benin, Brazil, Burkina Faso, Burundi, Cameroon, Chad, Chile, China, Colombia, Comoros, Congo, Ivory Coast, Democratic Republic of the Congo, Djibouti, Egypt, Gabon, Guinea, Haiti, India, Indonesia, Iran , Japan, Kuwait, Lebanon, Madagascar, Mali, Mauritania, Mauritius, Mexico, Morocco, Niger, Nigeria, Peru, Russia, Saudi Arabia, Senegal, Singapore, South Korea, Taiwan, Togo, Tunisia, Turkey, United States, Vietnam